ImRaNM-001/mlops-project-patients-diabetes-prediction/README.md

     .
 Use DVC to version control data and manage data pipelines.

     .
 Track changes to datasets and ensure reproducibility of experiments.

-## Workflow Orchestration
-    .
-Use Airflow to orchestrate and schedule workflows.

-    .
-Define DAGs (Directed Acyclic Graphs) to automate data processing and model training pipelines

 ## Dockerization
     .
 Use Docker to containerize the application and ensure consistent environments.